Faculty & Staff

 JUSTIN LONDON (Music Theory, Music Psychology, Aesthetics, American Popular Music History) received the B.M. in Classical Guitar and the M.M. in Music Theory from the Cincinnati College-Conservatory of Music, and the Ph.D. in Music History and Theory from the University of Pennsylvania.
-His research interests include the perception, cognition, and neuroscience of musical rhythm, language-music relationships, and musical aesthetics.
-His book Hearing in Time, (Oxford University Press, 2004, 2nd edition 2012) is a cross-cultural exploration of the perception and cognition of musical meter.
-He is currently pursuing joint research on the microtimings of African rhythm with Rainer Polak (Hochschule für Musik und Tanz, Köln), on the parallel usage and meaning of pauses in speech and music with Sarah Hawkins (The University of Cambridge), and using datamining techniques to survey rhythmic maxima and minima in classical music with Wei Kunlin (Peking University).
-He served as President of the Society for Music Theory in 2007-2009.
-Professor London's personal website can be found at http://people.carleton.edu/~jlondon.
+His research interests include the theory and psychology of musical rhythm, language-music relationships, and musical aesthetics.
+He is currently pursuing research on the microtimings of African rhythm performance with Rainer Polak (Hochschule für Musik und Tanz, Köln), motion capture and cross-modal perception of musical tempo with Petri Toiviainen (The University of Jyväskylä, Finland), and on the use and meaning of pauses in speech and music with Ian Cross and Sarah Hawkins (The University of Cambridge).
+He served as President of the Society for Music Theory (2007-2009) and was a Fulbright Professor at The University of Jyväskylä, Finland (2014).

 RONALD RODMAN (Director of Symphony Band, Theory, Low Brass) earned his Ph.D. in Music Theory from Indiana University in 1992.
 His research interests include analysis of music in the electronic media, post-tonal theory in the 20th century, Schenkerian analysis, musical signification, music theory pedagogy, and wind band music history.
 He serves as a consultant for the AP Music Theory program through the College Board.
 He has published articles for the Journal of Music Theory, College Music Symposium, and Indiana Theory Review, has contributed chapters to several books on music and film, and is currently writing the article on television music in the New Grove Dictionary of American Music.
 His recent work is a book, Tuning In: American Narrative Television Music, which is published by Oxford University Press in 2010.